Negotiating can be a tricky and sometimes drawn-out process. You may spend weeks, if not months, pursuing a lead only for them to go cold.

 1. Arm your team with powerful tools

-In order to properly negotiate, you need to make sure you have all the best tools to get the outcome you want.
+In order to properly negotiate, you need to make sure your sales and presales teams have all the best tools to get the outcome you want.

 Entice your prospects to enter the negotiations already madly in love with your product.
 You can do this by sending interactive product demos that showcase your unique solutions that they can play with and share with their team.
 You can also encourage your marketing team to embed a product walkthrough directly on your company website.